Oppai-Dragon/server/README.md

 ```git
 $ stack exec server-rebuild
 ```
-This way you will do a little check.
+This way you will do a little check functions and it also checks the basic functionality for accessing the database, so you need check after it logs/.
 ```git
 $ stack test
 ```
+To quickly check the server operation in Test curl/ there are .sh scripts, but they must be used in a specific order.
+First, you always need to create a person - personCreate.sh, He will be with admin rights, so then you need to create an author - authorCreate.sh, a tag and a category - tagCreate.sh, categoryCreate.sh.
+Then you can create a draft - draftCreate.sh and publish it, at the first publication - draftFirstPublish.sh, for subsequent ones, if you want to change it - draftNextPublish.sh.
+And now you can create a comment for the news - commentCreate.sh.

+After creating the entities, you may want to change them - <essence>Edit.sh, if there is no suitable script, you cannot change only person and news, to change news, you need to change the draft and publish it - draftNextPublish.sh.

+Also, after creation, you can get a list of entities - <essence> Get.sh.

+When you want to test deleting entities, you need to do it in the reverse order of entity creation.
+Namely - commentDelete.sh -> newsDelete.sh -> draftDelete.sh -> authorDelete.sh/tagDelete.sh/categoryDelete.sh -> personDelete.sh.

 If problems arise at this or subsequent stages.
-I left my contacts it the end README.
+I left my contacts it the end of README.

 ### Step 3 - explanation of work